-3.2 Say-it grid
+3.3 Say-it grid

-Say-it grids can be applied to any context, as an interactive way of processing information or texts that have already been read/heard and discussed.
-They can also be an effective lead into writing because the students have had time to process the information before they are asked to begin writing.
+Say-it grids can be applied to any context, as an interactive way of processing information that has been discussed.

-Α В 1.
+A В 1.
 You are a 15 year old.
-Your water tank at home is nearly empty.
-Explain how you will help your family conserve water during a drought.
+You live in an area where there are no public water pipes.
+Explain how you will help your family during a drought.
 You are a police officer.
 Explain how you will help people during a flood.
 2. You are a grandparent who looks after the family garden.
 Explain how you will look after your garden during a drought.
-You are a member of the island Kaupule.
-Explain to the local community how preparing a cyclone action plan may protect them in the future.
+You are a politician.
+Explain to the local community how spending money on a new drainage system will protect them from floods.

-- Divide the class into groups of four. - Divide students into A and B and then into 1 and 2 in each group so they know their speech topic. - Students are given a few minutes to research and note the main points of their argument. - Next, students take turns to speak in their group, one box at a time. - To lead into writing, you could model with the students a brainstorm or PMI (Plus Points, Minus Points, Interesting Points Methodology) on the topic.
-You could scaffold some writing frames for weaker students.
+- · Divide the class into groups of four. - · Divide students into A and B and then into 1 and 2 in each group so they know their speech topic. - · Students are given time to research and note the main points of their argument. - · Next, students take turns to speak in their group, one box at a time. - · This could be followed up by a piece of writing.